 Are thin clients, tablet computers (e.g. iPads), or word processing-only computers included in the computer counts?

-No. Do not report thin clients, tablet computers (iPads), or word processing-only computers.
+No. Do not report thin clients, tablet computers (iPads), or word-processing-only computers.

-In addition to classrooms, LEAs may now include school gymnasiums, media centers, as well as libraries used for instruction-related purposes.This information will be used to calculate the percent of instructional settings with high-speed Internet access and for facility related data.
+In addition to classrooms, LEAs may include school gymnasiums, media centers, as well as libraries used for instruction-related purposes.This information will be used to calculate the percentage of instructional settings with high-speed Internet access and for facility related data.

 Only check "traditional" in part 1.